RomainFallet/ionic-start-guide/README.md

 # Create a full and powerful worflow with Ionic

 ## (16 May 2017, Ionic 3.2.1)
-## Features : Unit Testing, Environment variables, Automatic documentation, Production App Server, Automatic deployment
+## Features : Unit Testing, Environment variables, Automatic documentation, Production App Server, Automatic deployment, Dependencies version check

 Many code chunks and tutorials are available on the web to configure a Ionic workflow that includes features such as Unit Testing, Environment Variables and others, but most of it are obsolete or depends on specific dependencies, version or configuration that is hard to put together or maintain through time and Ionic core evolution.